 - Perfectly Arranged Marriage: She seems to have volunteered to be one of the candidates, was perfectly happy to meet, and everything went so well when they finally had a chance to talk.
 Then Rei ruined everything.

-- Wicked Stepmother: Rei thinks shes worried Yamabuki is after her familys assets.note In truth, odds favor her being a Good Stepmother, but she never got the chance, because of Reis Inferiority Superiority Complex.
+- Wicked Stepmother: Rei thinks shes worried Yamabuki is after her familys assets. note In truth, odds favor her being a good step-grandmother, but she never got the chance, because of Reis Inferiority Superiority Complex.

 The Kuki family